MozillaTN/Dhirajzilla/docs/_posts/2018/2018-03-08-Glimpse-of-Womoz-Sprint.md

 topics of open source community to the score inspired many girls to accomplish the growing technology.
 Special thanks to [Ms.Bhuvana Meenakshi](https://twitter.com/bhuvanakotees1) for the webinar, on delivering the demonstration of WebVR and WebXR.

 With avid interest, our club contributors came forward and created VR scene using A-Frame on the theme of **Press for Progress** during the session.
 Check this [etherpad](https://public.etherpad-mozilla.org/p/remo-womoz-sprint-2018) to view the metrics achieved during the sprint.

+Have a look at VR scene created by one of our Club Womoz contributor [Ms.Suganthi](https://suguswe.github.io/sugsswe/ss.html)

 The count of girls who came forward were amazing, we strongly believe that they all will be a sustained contributors to open source.
 Thanks to every Women who were a part of us.